educationwarehouse/edwh-pipcompile-plugin/README.md

 ## License

-`edwh-demo-plugin` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`edwh-pipcompile-plugin` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.